“The algorithms of the law must keep pace with new and emerging technologies.”- at p

 The advanced and invasive nature of AFR in harvesting and generating biometric data was acknowledged by the Court, as was its technological complexity.
 Although there are many different angles which remain to be explored.
 What would a “vulnerable person” complaining they are on a watchlist do to undermine the arguments advanced in Bridges?
 A nuanced consideration of weighing the prevention and detection of crime against Article 8 rights would be welcome.

 The judgment applies a broad brush to the point made by the Claimant as to the discriminatory tendencies perpetuated by the system.
 This is likely due to the startling lack of evidence used to substantiate the concerns.
 Trial groups and instructive datasets, as well as previous dummy runs, would have been necessary to show discriminatory trends in data.
 For much to be made of this intransigent point evidence-based methods of data collection must be the norm for any trends to be sufficiently identified.
-Even in this case the development and continued improvement of the system are likely to render such concerns short-lived at best.
+Even in this case the development and continued improvement of the system are likely to render such concerns short-lived at best but due to their importance perhaps all the more prohibtive.